Uninett/Argus/docs/notifications.rst

 Argus-specific ``SMS_GATEWAY_ADDRESS``-setting, which is the magical email-address to send the SMSes to.

-The phone number is suffixed to the localpart of the email-address.
+The phone number is suffixed to the local-part of the email-address.

 Given an ``SMS_GATEWAY_ADDRESS`` of the following form::